Tadoku Reading Nights

-Known as ‘extensive reading’, the aim in Tadoku is to accumulate many enjoyable reading experiences over a short amount of time while only utilising existing language knowledge.
-Under the Tadoku method, you are discouraged from choosing difficult texts that includes frequent new grammar and vocabulary.
-You need to follow these four rules in order to maximise benefit from Tadoku.
+Known as ‘extensive reading’, the aim of Tadoku is to accumulate many enjoyable reading experiences over a short amount of time, while only utilising existing language knowledge.
+Under the Tadoku method, you are discouraged from choosing difficult texts that include frequent new grammar and vocabulary.
+You need to follow these four rules in order to maximise the benefits from Tadoku.

 - Choose an easy level to start.

 - Skip words and phrases you do not understand.